MischaU8/yumyum/modelling/model-the-star-of-david_KzNhk4Iicyg.md

 Uploaded: 2023-05-31

-yum yum Floyd here with a quick look at modeling the Star of David in plasticity start by creating a triangle curve using the regular polygon tool press o to offset the curve then duplicate the
+yum yum Floyd here with a quick look at modeling the Star of David in Plasticity start by creating a triangle curve using the regular polygon tool press o to offset the curve then duplicate the